keddo/Tear-Down/README.md

 # Tear-down Design -- Heatmap of the Smashing Magazine Home Page

-> This project was to create a Heatmap of the smahing magazine homepage using grayscale coloring.
+> The Objctive of this project is to create a Heatmap of the smashing magazine homepage using grayscale color.

 ![screenshot](./app_screenshot.png)